When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 TimerContinuous

-Practical tip: Play through your phone speaker or a Bluetooth speaker instead of headphones.
-This gives your ears a break while still filling quiet rooms with enough texture to prevent tinnitus from dominating. → How habituation works
+Tip: Play through a phone or Bluetooth speaker instead of headphones.
+This gives your ears a break while still filling quiet rooms with enough texture to prevent tinnitus from dominating. β†’ How habituation works

-Misty rainforest β€” calming relief during tinnitus spike
+Misty rainforest β€” calming sound during tinnitus spike

 When Your Tinnitus Suddenly Gets Louder

 The immediate instinct is to panic.
 This is counterproductive.
 Stress is both a trigger and an amplifier of tinnitus.
-Research shows that 36% of tinnitus patients identify stress as a factor that makes their tinnitus worse, and among those whose tinnitus worsens with lack of sleep, 67% also report it worsens with stress.
+Research shows that stress is among the most frequently identified factors that make tinnitus worse.
 The spike-anxiety cycle is real.

 Why stronger masking is appropriate during spikes

 During normal use, partial masking promotes habituation.
-During a spike, your priority shifts from long-term training to short-term relief.
+During a spike, the priority shifts to short-term relief.
 Slightly louder masking provides faster reduction in perceived contrast.
 Limit this to 10–15 minutes, then return to normal levels.
 Extended loud masking can cause auditory fatigue.

 Suggested Starting Setup

-Practical tip: Pre-save a "spike" preset in the app so you don't have to think about settings when you're stressed.
-The fewer decisions you need to make during a spike, the faster your nervous system calms down. → Emergency relief protocol
+Tip: Pre-save a "spike" preset so you don't have to think about settings when you're stressed.
+The fewer decisions during a spike, the faster your nervous system calms down. β†’ Tinnitus & stress guide

 Quick Reference: Settings by Situation